 NOAA/UNH Cooperative Institute for Coastal and Estuarine Environmental Technology

 Ballestero, Thomas P.; Roseen, Robert; and Bacca-Cortes, Gabriel F., "Land Use Influence on the Characteristics of Groundwater Inputs to the Great Bay Estuary, New Hampshire" (2004).
-PREP Publications.
+PREP Reports & Publications.
 400.